nanderstabel/ft_ls/README.md

 Run ```make```, an executable called ```ft_ls``` should compile directly.
 Please submit an issue if you run into any.

 ## How to use?
-After creating the executable file, ft_ls like this:
+After creating the executable file, ft_ls can be used like this:

 ```./ft_ls [OPTIONS] [FILES]```